Pengkun-ZHU/DeepLearningCompanion/lessons/Lesson04-CUDA-GEMM-From-Naive-to-Tiled.md

-# Lesson 04 — CUDA GEMM: From Naïve to Tiled
+# Lesson 04 — CUDA shared memory and GEMM: From Naïve to Tiled

 |Book|Chapter|Section|
 |---|---|---|